-- Scottish Government Rural and Environment Research and Analysis Directorate (RERAD)
+- Scottish Government - Rural Affairs, Food and Environment Research

 Breeding work in these institutes is funded and undertaken by the commercial firms represented by the BSPB.

-In the future, plants could be developed into 'biological factories' to harvest custom proteins and materials such as commercially valuable chemicals, vaccines, drugs, biodegradable plastics and biofuels.
-This is likely to lead to increased opportunities for employment within a range of biotechnology companies.
-However, these roles are likely to be slightly different from the role of a plant breeder/geneticist.
+As a result, biotechnology companies are starting to create biological factories in which custom proteins and materials are harvested to produce commercially valuable chemicals, vaccines, drugs, biodegradable plastics and biofuels.
+Job opportunities are increasing because of this, however, these roles are likely to be slightly different from that of a plant breeder/geneticist.

 Look for job vacancies at:

-A list of members, which can be used as a source of contact details for enquiring about student placements or making speculative applications is available via the British Society of Plant Breeders (BSPB).
+The BSPB list of members provides a useful source of contacts details for making enquiries about student placements or making speculative applications.
 Most BSPB members advertise vacancies on their own company website.

 A PhD is considered to be appropriate training for research scientists wanting to achieve more senior positions.
-In addition to academic institutions, specialist research institutes offer PhD studentships, such as the:
+You may be offered a secondment to attend university or given the option to work part time while you complete further study.
+In addition to academic institutions, specialist research institutes such as the John Innes Centre and Rothamsted Research, also offer PhD studentships.